 Are you the type of happy traveler that’s looking for more than bacon and eggs from a Bed & Breakfast?
-If you love a good opportunity to live American history for the weekend, one of Pennsylvania’s historic bed & breakfast is just the winter escape you’ve been looking for.
+If you love a good opportunity to live American history for the weekend, one of Pennsylvania’s historic Bed & Breakfasts is just the winter escape you’ve been looking for.
 In fact, Pennsylvania has 600 such inns, the second most in the country, and many of them are in buildings that are almost as old as the country itself.
 Some are older than the country.

 Many of the state’s B&Bs are in historic structures and the owners take great pains to preserve parts of the past.
-An example would be the Century Inn, near Washington, Pa.
+An example would be the Century Inn.
 It started serving stagecoach passengers along the National Road in 1794.
 It’s been operating for more than two centuries, with an almost three-year break after a 2015 fire, but it was restored so completely that it’s still on the National Register of Historic Places.
-Guests have included Andrew Jackson, the Marquis de LaFayette, Henry Clay, James K. Polk and Mexican General Santa Anna.
+Guests have included Andrew Jackson, the Marquis de LaFayette, Abraham Lincoln, James K. Polk and Mexican General Santa Anna.
 The stone structure now has seven guest rooms and five historic dining rooms, including a tavern.

 One B&B has “historic” right in its name: The Historic Benner Mansion.
 Located in Allentown, this 18-room manse was built in 1914 for a local businessman and was later owned by Capt.
 Nolan P. Benner and other prominent families before falling into near ruin.
 It was restored starting in 1999 and now, as the city’s only B&B, offers three fancy guest suites that are furnished with items donated by Benner’s descendants.

 In Gettysburg, you’d expect a lot of history, but the Battlefield Bed & Breakfast Inn really delivers.
 It’s set partially in a home that stood during the Civil War Battle of Gettysburg.
 Today, its original 1820 barn, which was used as a field hospital for soldiers, offers The Tack Guest Room, and other rooms’ names are battle-inspired.
 Breakfast is preceded by a history presentation.
 Guests can lift a cannonball, even fire a black-powder musket.

 If history isn’t your thing, but you still want a beautiful and rustic B&B experience, consider Cedar Farm Inn, located in New Wilmington.
 Cedar Farm Inn has just the right blend of charm, comfort and character.
 You’re invited to rent the whole house for your next escape to the county.

 Looking for more Bed & Breakfasts in Pennsylvania?
 Be sure to check out the visitPA website and follow us on Facebook, Twitter, Pinterest, and Instagram to stay up-to-date on even more great ideas and places to visit around our state.
 Don’t forget to sign up for our monthly Happy Thoughts e-newsletter so you never miss an update!